 To get the most out of our trip, we decided to rent a car and embark on a Georgia road trip.

 When we returned, I knew I had to share this experience with all of you in today’s post.

 To begin, I’ll give a quick run-down of Georgia and her regions.

-Next I’ll cover four potential itineraries you can use, depending on how much time you have and what you want to see.
+Next I’ll cover four potential itineraries you can use, depending on how much time you have and what you want to see when you visit Georgia.